gitxtui/docs/content/en/about/index.md

 <h2 class="text-center mt-5">Discover More Features</h2>

 <p class="text-center">
-    Explore the documentation and learn how to customize your own Docsy-powered site.<br>
+    Explore the documentation and learn how to use GITx.<br>
     <a class="btn btn-primary mt-3" href="/docs/">Get Started</a>
 </p>